mustafaaloko/mustafaaloko.github.io/about.md

 profile: true
 ---

-In this blog I write about Laravel, VueJS, Python and other programming related topics that interests me or I am figuring out.
+In this blog I write about Laravel, Vue.js, Python and other programming related topics that interests me or I am figuring out.

 {% include footer.html %}